skyhookdm/skyhookdm.github.io/content/home/mission.md

   css_class: null
 ---

-SkyhookDM is an open source project to enable automatic mapping of data processing of structured data to heterogeneous architectures by providing a framework for efficient and composable data processing in storage and network layers.
-SkyhookDM leverages Apache Arrow and other open source projects that receive significant investment by the data management community in science and industry.
-The project strives to maximize contributions to existing open source projects while minimizing the size (and need for maintenance) of an independent codebase.
+Cultivate an ecosystem in which the open source software for the computational I/O stack can be developed, distributed, and sustained.
+This open source software must reduce barriers of adoption and meet the current and future challenges of the computational I/O stack, and the solutions should leverage the existing expertise outside storage and network I/O communities.

+## Goals

+- Foster collaboration around the open source data science, storage, and networking systems ecosystem
+- Support the development with system- and domain-specific computational I/O stack packages
+- Reduce barriers of adoption of open source software for the computational I/O stack